wraiford/ibgib/keystone-gib/README.md

 until I have the keystones fully integrated, at which time I will then pull the keystone layer back out into its own library as seems appropriate at that time.

 ## some notes on differences with current implementation

+_NOTE: I include this before the main material to give you proper context.
+You should probably skip/skim this section before reading the rest and then come back once you have finished._

 I'm just looking through this readme and I'm thinking of changes I've made and the current state actually running in code.